ColinKennedy/ways/docs/why.rst

 -------------------------

 Context and Asset objects have very few methods by default and almost every method just queries information defined in a Plugin Sheet.
 To actually write methods that use a Context or Asset, we need to define an Action for it.

-An Action is a callable object, class or function, that takes at least one argument.
+An Action is any callable object, class or function, that takes at least one argument.
 The first argument given to an Action will always be the Asset or Context that called it.

+There are two ways to create Action objects.
+Create a class/function and "register" it to Ways or subclass ways.api.Action, and Ways will register it for you.

 ::